 A sub-slab depressurization system requires installing 4″ Schedule 40 PVC pipe through the concrete slab and attaching a fan that runs continuously.
 The fan draws radon gas from below the slab before it can enter the home.
 The pipe exhausts radon through the top of the foundation wall where it is quickly diluted outdoors.
 This system reverses the air pressure difference between the soil and the home which reduces the amount of radon that is drawn into the home through entry points in the foundation and floor.

 The soil in a crawlspace or home with a dirt floor basement can be exhausted using a similar technique called active sub-membrane depressurization.
 Radon matting is installed over perforated PVC piping and made airtight by securing the matting to the foundation walls with screws, battens and caulking.
 The Schedule 40 PVC piping is attached to a radon fan and vented outdoors.

 If home ventilation is required to further reduce radon levels or to provide indoor air quality control, Heat Recovery Ventilation (HRV) systems are designed and installed by our HRAI certified Residential Mechanical Ventilation technicians.
 We also balance and clean HRV’s as part of our normal mitigation service.
 HRV systems help reduce radon by exhausting stale air and providing fresh air into the home.

-A short-term 72 hour home test is started 12 hours after the system is installed to confirm the radon levels have been reduced and a Post Mitigation Report is given to the client.
+A short-term 4 day home test is started after the system is installed to confirm the radon levels have been reduced.
+A Post Mitigation Plot and Assessment Report is included and discussed with the client.
 A complementary long-term test kit is included with every mitigation installation.
 Health Canada recommends a 91-day long-term radon test is performed during the next home heating months to verify the radon reduction system performance.

 Mitigation systems offer additional benefits beyond reducing radon.
-Radon fans exhaust moisture from the house resulting in reducing mould and mildew.
+Radon fans exhaust moisture from the house resulting in reduced mould and mildew.